l8smartlight/l8-sdk-android-V2.0/README.md

 		}
 	}

-	//As the first version it is requered if you want to use GUI helpers and automatic reponses.
+	//As the previous version it is requered if you want to use GUI helpers and automatic reponses.
 	@Override
 	protected void onActivityResult(int requestCode, int resultCode, Intent data) {
 		manager.onActivityResult(requestCode, resultCode, data);